Pediatric primary care behavioral health track

 - Enrolled in an APA- or CPA-approved doctoral training program;

 - At least three years of full-time graduate level training (four years preferred);

 - Passed the comprehensive or qualifying exam by the application deadline; and

 All qualified applicants regardless of race, color, sex, marital status, age, religion or national origin are encouraged to apply.

 Salary & benefits for interns

-For the 2020-2021 academic year, each intern will receive a $27,000 yearly stipend, paid bi-weekly.
+For the 2021-2022 academic year, each intern will receive a $27,000 yearly stipend, paid bi-weekly.
 Paid time off includes nine vacation days, six personal holidays and five sick days.
 Interns also receive five days that may be used for relocation or interview purposes, five days for external CMEs and three internal CME days to be used for conferences and activities within Geisinger.
 Attendance and presentations at appropriate psychology conferences is encouraged, and $600 is provided to support conference expenses.
 An additional $500 is available to purchase educational materials and pay dues for professional organizations.
+Upon completion of orientation, interns will receive a Bank of America debit card for $750.
 Further benefits include comprehensive health insurance for interns and dependents, professional liability insurance, life insurance and assistance with moving expenses.